 What I wish to emphasize is that psychic wholeness in Neumann and the self-transcendence of authentic subjectivity in Lonergan are correlative and mutually reinforcing.
 This is implicit in Lonergan's qualifications of the summit of moral self-transcendence in the love of God, where "values are whatever one loves, and evils are whatever one hates" and where--may we say, because?--"affectivity is of a single piece;" in his discussion of psychotherapy within the context of authenticity; and in his qualification of affective development and aberration as symbolically certifiable.
-I conclude: if psychotherapy is a matter of the differentiation and appropriation of feelings through the attentive, intelligent, reasonable, and responsible negotiation of the symbolic function from which consciousness today finds itself disastrously split; if this psychic rift is the root of our contemporary individual and social ethical crisis: if the feelings discovered and negotiated in psychotherapy are the locus of the apprehension of value; if our apprehension of value is crippled by the psychic rift between consciousness and the symbolic function constitutive of feeling; and if psychotherapy, by healing this rift and promoting psychic wholeness, reinstitutes on a new level of conscious awareness the ethically necessary commerce of consciousness with symbolically charged feeling: then psychotherapy is in quest of something bearing remarkable resemblances to what Lonergan calls moral conversion.
-Such a moral conversion, given the psychic rift qualifying man's contemporary status, must be therapeutically mediated.
+I conclude: if psychotherapy is a matter of the differentiation and appropriation of feelings through the attentive, intelligent, reasonable, and responsible negotiation of the symbolic function from which consciousness today finds itself disastrously split; if this psychic rift is the root of our contemporary individual and social ethical crisis; if the feelings discovered and negotiated in psychotherapy are the locus of the apprehension of value; if our apprehension of value is crippled by the psychic rift between consciousness and the symbolic function constitutive of feeling; and if psychotherapy, by healing this rift and promoting psychic wholeness, reinstitutes on a new level of conscious awareness the ethically necessary commerce of consciousness with symbolically charged feeling: then psychotherapy is in quest of some appropriation at the fourth level of intentional subjectivity. conversion, given the psychic rift qualifying man's contemporary status, must be therapeutically mediated.